SMV Chapter 1: The Bad Decision

 In most of my favorite books, the adventure starts with the main character making a bad decision.

-To humor myself, I lifted the berry to my lips as if about to pop it into my mouth, but I threw it in the opposite direction instead.
+To humor myself, I lifted the berry to my lips as if about to pop it into my mouth.

 “Don’t eat that!”

-I whipped around, embarrassed and alarmed that someone had seen me joke around like that.
+I dropped the berry and whipped around, embarrassed and alarmed that someone had seen me joke around like that.
 If that was a soldier, I would be so dead.

 But a part of me knew that the voice was too young to be a soldier.
-I stared at a fox, her eyes were startled and alert.
+I stared at the fox in front of me in awe; her eyes were startled and alert.
 She Stood Up, cautious, and narrowed her eyes at me.
 There was a dark red cloak draped over her shoulders, but her hood was down.
 She had bright green eyes flecked with gold and curly, long cinnamon-red hair framed her face.
 She was wearing a sage green tunic over a long-sleeved charcoal gray shirt that was cinched in at her waist with a thick belt.
-I noticed that her leather armbands were the same chestnut brown as her knee-high boots.
+And, I noticed as she stepped out of the shadows, her leather armbands were the same chestnut brown as her knee-high boots.

 She raised her eyebrows and crossed her arms.
 “And you figured that out all by yourself?”